Rotating black hole solutions for $f(R)$ gravity and Newman Janis Algorithm: Newmann Janis Algorithm: Einstein gravity with cosmological constant

 with $\Bar{m}_{\mu}$ being the complex conjugate of the $m_{\mu}$ vector.
 For the seed metric \ref{eq:sss}, the form of the null tetrad can be obtained as

 Having obtained the null tetrad, the third step is to extend the Eddington-Finkelstein coordinates ($x_{\mu}$) to a new set of complex coordinates using the following transformation

 where $a$ is some constant and the old tetrad and metric are recovered when one imposes the constraint, $x_{\mu}=\bar{x}_{\mu}$ to the above coordinate transformation.
 Here it is to be noted that the usual NJ algorithm for the Einstein gravity in flat spacetime involves the complexification of only $\left\{u,r\right\}$-coordinates.
 However, in the present case of Einstein gravity with a cosmological constant, one requires an additional complexification of $\phi$-coordinate as well.
 Thus to summarize, the effect of this transformation is to create a new metric whose components are (real) functions of the complex coordinates.
-Thus on using the transformation given in eq.(\ref{eq:complex}), the components $F(r)$, $G(r) $ and $H(r)$ of the metric (\ref{eq:sss}) transform in to the new functions $A(\bar{r},a)$, $B(\bar{r},a)$ and $ C(\bar{r}, a)$ respectively.
+For the modified NJ-algorithm being discussed her, we will follow the approach adopted in \cite{Azreg-Ainou:2014pra,Azreg-Ainou:2014aqa,Azreg-Ainou:2014nra}.
+On using the transformation given in eq.(\ref{eq:complex}), the components $F(r)$, $G(r) $ and $H(r)$ of the metric (\ref{eq:sss}) transform in to the new functions $A(\bar{r},a)$, $B(\bar{r},a)$ and $ C(\bar{r}, a)$ respectively.
 We now consider the following ansatz for the functions $A$, $B$ and $C$

 which is inspired by the Kerr-AdS metric where we match its $\left\{u u\right\} $ and $\left\{\theta \theta\right\}$ components with the functions $A(r,\theta)$ and $C(r,\theta)$ respectively.

 The fourth step in the algorithm is to write the transformed null tetrad using the complex coordinate transformation introduced in (\ref{eq:complex}) as